Pivotal Greenplum Database all versions

 13. How do i determine if my table in a query needs a analyze?

 Check the "gp_stat_check" utility indicated on the article for more information.

-Please do check the link for the different parameter that are involved in changing/altering the behaviour of the optimizer.
+Please do check the link for the different parameter that is involved in changing/altering the behavior of the optimizer.

 16. What is a table bloat and what are the different options available to remove table bloat?